 CT Scanner - fast, accurate diagnosis

 Wildbore Vetstop is one of a handful of first opinion veterinary hospitals in the UK to be able to offer a CT service to our clients.
 Our 16 slice GE CT scanner allows us to reach a more accurate diagnosis quicker, resulting in a faster recovery for your pet.
+Contact us for more information about CT Scanner referrals.

 How does CT work?